Homogenized description of defect modes in periodic structures with localized defects: Mathematical preliminaries

 Recall further that the spectrum of $-\partial_x^2 + Q(x)$ is continuous, and equal to the union of the closed intervals, the spectral bands; see~\eqref{Band-b},~\eqref{spectrum-HQ}.

 \begin{Definition} We say there is a spectral gap between the $b^{th}$ and $(b+1)^{st}$ bands if

 \end{Definition}

-Our study of eigenvalue bifurcation from the band edge $E_\star \equiv E_{b_*}(k_*)$ into a spectral gap, requires regularity and detailed properties of $E_b(k)$ near its edges.
+Our study of eigenvalue bifurcation from the band edge $E_* \equiv E_{b_*}(k_*)$ into a spectral gap, requires regularity and detailed properties of $E_b(k)$ near its edges.
 These are summarized in the following results (see a sketch of $E_b(k)$ in Figure~\ref{fig:SketchOfSpectrumQ}, left panel).
-Proofs and references to proofs are given in Appendices \ref{pf-of-lem:band-edge} and \ref{regularity-app}; for a detailed discussion see~\cite{eastham1973spectral,magnus1979hill,Kato:82,RS4}.
+Proofs and references to proofs are given in Appendices~\ref{pf-of-lem:band-edge} and~\ref{regularity-app}.